Access and Features

 - I don’t like the design of the theme.
 How can I change it?

 Why don’t my hero images auto-rotate?

 We get this question a lot.
 Our old OpenText customers used to have the ability to set their image carousels to automatically scroll through photos every few seconds.
-We no longer offer this option in WordPress and there are two reasons for this:
+The UW Theme does not provide this functionality and there are two reasons for this:

 - Image carousels aren’t accessible for users navigating the site with a screen reader.